Race and crime in the United Kingdom: Human trafficking

-The number of potential victims referred to the National Referral Mechanism (NRM) has risen from 2,340 in 2014 to more than 10,000 in 2020.
-Labour and criminal exploitation is the most prevalent forms of modern slavery identified in the UK.
-The most common nationality of potential victims in 2020 was UK nationals, accounting for 34% (3,560) of all referrals.
+UK nationals were the most common nationality of potential victims in 2020, accounting for 34% (3,560) of all referrals.
 The second most referred nationality was Albanian (15%; 1,638), followed by Vietnamese nationals (6%; 653).
-UK nationals were most often referred for criminal exploitation, whilst both Albanian and Vietnamese nationals were most referred for labour and criminal exploitation.
+UK nationals were most often referred for criminal exploitation, whilst both Albanian and Vietnamese nationals were most often referred for labour and criminal exploitation.
 Sexual exploitation was also commonly reported for Albanian nationals.